fxstubbe/TnBox/README.md

 The TnBox Rslide algorithm has for objective to provide an insight in wether or not a given gene is  essential in a given condition (preferably growth on plate).
 To do so, it computes the R window strategy described above.
 It then assigns for each gene and *Essentiality score* equivalent to the number of windows having a sum of 0 (aka, no transposons jumped in that genomic region).
 In other words; a gene having an Essentiality score of 20 means that , in that gene, there are 20x 200nt wide windows without any transposons.
 We consider that having a R200 score > 0 indicates the gene as essential.

 `TnIF or Insertion Density approach`

-This strategy aims at comparing the "essentiality" of a given in different conditions.
-TnBox implements the *transposon insertion freqeuncy (TnIF)* defined by [Potemberg et al., ][potemberg].
+The `TnIF` algorithm which has for goal to detect essentiality variations across several condition.
+To do so, TnBox computes the *transposon insertion freqeuncy (TnIF)* defined by [Potemberg et al., ][potemberg].
 Briefly, for each gene the average log10(r+1)/l (where r is the read count on a given nucleotide and l is the gene length) is computed.
 For efficient comparison, an indexed table can be generated (see index section).

-#### Choose or Add a reference (.gff)
+#### 2.1 Choose or Add a reference (.gff)
 Now that the reads have been aligned to the genome of interest, it's time extract where the transposons are.
 The first step is to select the appropirate reference or the add your reference of choice in gff format.
 For example, you can dowload Brucella abortus reference [here][abortus].

-#### Define metrics for the algorithms
+#### 2.2 Define metrics for the algorithms

 Both the `Rslide or Sliding Window approach` and `TnIF or Insertion Density approach` can be fine tuned with different parameters.